-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 Based on its lack of debt and very strong advanced accounting metrics, we estimate that GRC, if it bothered to pay for a credit rating, would be rated AA or AAA implying 0.1% to 0.5% long-term bankruptcy risk.

-(Source: Gurufocus)
+(Source: GuruFocus)

-Gurufocus's algorithm rates GRC's balance sheet 10/10 and we agree, given that it has
+GuruFocus's algorithm rates GRC's balance sheet 10/10 and we agree, given that it has:

-no debt
+No debt

 $82.4 million in cash

-a $30 million line of credit (about $25 million available)
+A $30 million line of credit (about $25 million available)

-annual dividend cost $14.6 million
+Annual dividend cost $14.6 million

 Contractual obligations from 2019 to 2024: $8.2 million

-Net Cash (cash - obligations) could pay the current dividend for 5.1 years
+Net cash (cash - obligations) could pay the current dividend for 5.1 years

-consensus retained free cash flow (after dividends) of $9.4 million in 2020
+Consensus retained free cash flow (after dividends) of $9.4 million in 2020

-consensus retained FCF of $27.2 million in 2021
+Consensus retained FCF of $27.2 million in 2021

-Gorman has always been one of the most conservative companies in American when it comes to debt, likely owing to its founding during the Depression.
-The highest their debt/EBITDA ratio has gone in the past 35 years was about 1.5, half the safe level for industrials.
+Gorman has always been one of the most conservative companies in America when it comes to debt, likely owing to its founding during the Depression.
+The highest its debt/EBITDA ratio has gone in the past 35 years was about 1.5, half the safe level for industrials.

-(Source: F.A.S.T Graphs, FactSet Research) - consensus dividend data not available for 2020 and 2021, no dividend cut actually expected
+(Source: F.A.S.T.
+Graphs, FactSet Research) - Consensus dividend data not available for 2020 and 2021; no dividend cut actually expected

-The reason that GRC is so conservative with its debt is that its free cash flow is very cyclical, for example falling 93% in 2008.
+The reason that GRC is so conservative with its debt is that its free cash flow is very cyclical, for example, falling 93% in 2008.
 A 52% FCF decline is expected this year and a 61% recovery next year which would bring the payout ratio down to 38% based on the current dividend.

 Here is management explaining how proud it is of its dividend record on October 25th, 2019.

-The Board of Directors of The Gorman-Rupp Company (GRC) has declared a quarterly cash dividend of $0.145 per share on the common stock of the Company, payable December 10, 2019, to shareholders of record November 15, 2019.
+The Board of Directors of The Gorman-Rupp Company has declared a quarterly cash dividend of $0.145 per share on the common stock of the Company, payable December 10, 2019, to shareholders of record November 15, 2019.
 The cash dividend will represent a 7.4% increase over the $0.135 dividend paid in the previous quarter.

 This action will mark the 279th consecutive quarterly dividend paid by The Gorman-Rupp Company and the 47th consecutive year of increased dividends to its shareholders, which positions Gorman-Rupp in the top 50 of all U.S. public companies with respect to number of years of increased dividend payments...

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.